astronomer/docs/archived_software_docs/version-0.16/upgrade-astronomer-stable.md

 helm3 repo add astronomer https://helm.astronomer.io
 helm3 repo update

-# upgradeDeployments false ensures that Airflow charts are not upgraded when this script is ran
+# upgradeDeployments false ensures that Apache Airflow® charts are not upgraded when this script is ran
 # If you deployed a config change that is intended to reconfigure something inside Airflow,
 # then you may set this value to "true" instead.
 When it is "true", then each Airflow chart will
 # restart.